rajgurung/pulsecheck-landing/SETUP.md

    - Visit your deployed site
    - Click any "Join Waitlist" button
    - Fill out the form with a test email
-   - Check ConvertKit for new subscriber
+   - Check Airtable for new record!

-### 4. ConvertKit Configuration
+### 4. Airtable Benefits

-**Recommended Tags to Create:**
-- `free` - For free plan signups
-- `indie` - For indie plan signups
-- `team` - For team plan signups
+**Visual Dashboard:**
-- `pulsecheck-signup` - For all signups from landing page
+- See all signups in a beautiful spreadsheet view

-**Set up Automation:**
+- Sort by date, plan, or any field
+- Add notes and track follow-up status
+- Export to CSV anytime

+**Easy Management:**
+- Filter by plan interest (free, indie, team)
+- Track conversion from signup to customer
+- Add custom fields as needed
-- Create welcome email sequence
+- No email limits or restrictions
-- Tag-based segmentation for different plans
-- Follow-up sequences based on interest level

 ### 5. Monitoring & Analytics